jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-HelloWorld.md

 ### CONNECT THE BOARD
 First, we need to get the board and Mu Editor talking to each other:

-1. Connect your board to your computer via USB, like before.
+1. Connect your Feather board to your computer via USB, like before.
 It should show up as `CIRCUITPY`
 2. Open Mu Editor and click the `Load` button.
 Select the `code.py` file.
 You should now see a blank file where we can write some code
 3. Click the `Serial` button at the top of the editor.
-This lets us see messages from the board, like the console in a web browser.
+This lets us see messages and errors from the board, like the console in a web browser.
 We'll use this a lot for debugging

-We'll use these steps every time you go to work on a project.
+We'll use these steps every time you go to work on a project!

 ***

 ### OUR FIRST PROGRAM
 Let's verify everything is working and write our first Circuit Python program!

-In the editor, copy/paste or type this line (you can delete anything else that's already there):
+In the editor, copy/paste or type this line (you can delete anything that's already there):

 ```python
 print('Hello, world!')
 ```

-Click the `Save` button to save your code to the board.
-You should immediately see some output in the Serial Console:
+Click the `Save` button (`Ctrl+S` or `Cmd+S` will also work) to save your code to the board.
+You should immediately see some output in the console:

     Auto-reload is on.
 Simply save files over USB to run them or enter REPL to disable. code.py output: